 Reservoir Sync Node

 A customizable lightweight indexer based on the Reservoir indexer.
-Continuously sync sales and asks into your infrastructure.
+Continuously sync sales, transfers, asks, and bids into your infrastructure.

 Introduction